-- 47. To achieve an Honours degree a student must achieve 120 credits at level 6. - 48.
-Boards of Examiners have the power to compensate marginal failure in one module providing the mark is between 35% and 39% and provided that the average mark for the level is at least 40%.
+- 48. To achieve an Honours degree a student must achieve 120 credits at level 6. - 49.
+Boards of Examiners have the power to compensate marginal failure in one module provided the mark is between 35% and 39% and provided that the average mark for the level across all modules is at least 40%.
 The mark awarded for a compensated module will be used in determining the degree classification.
 If a student wishes they may elect to retrieve a module which is eligible for compensation.
-In such a case the mark awarded for the work completed for retrieval will be adopted even if it is lower than that awarded on the first occasion. - 49.
-Students who have not achieved 360 credits will be required to retrieve those modules which they have failed and will normally be given two opportunities to do so for a maximum mark of 40%.
-The degree classification will be calculated on the basis of the average marks gained at levels 5 and 6 including those which have been awarded after retrieval. - 50.
+In such a case the mark awarded for the work completed for retrieval will be adopted even if it is lower than that awarded on the first occasion. - 50.
+Honours degree students who have not achieved 360 credits will be required to retrieve those modules which they have failed and will normally be given two opportunities to do so for a maximum mark of 40%.
+The degree classification will be calculated on the basis of the average marks gained at levels 5 and 6 including those which have been awarded after retrieval. - 51.
 Students on a Foundation Degree must achieve 120 credits at level 5.
-Boards of Examiners have the power to compensate marginal failure in one module providing the mark is between 35% and 39% and provided that the average mark for the level is at least 40%.
+Boards of Examiners have the power to compensate marginal failure in one module provided the mark is between 35% and 39% and provided that the average mark across all modules for the level is at least 40%.
 The mark awarded will be retained.
 If a student wishes they may elect to retrieve a module which is eligible for compensation.
 In such a case the mark awarded for the work completed for retrieval will be adopted even if it is lower than that awarded on the first occasion.
 The award of the Foundation degree with Merit or Distinction will be based on the marks achieved following the re-assessment.
-Students who fail any modules at the second retrieval opportunity will have their registration terminated.
+Students who fail any modules at the second retrieval opportunity will normally have their registration terminated.